Dodgeball-TF/ShrimpStat/webapp/README.md

 # shrimpstats WebApp Package

-This package contains the web application for shrimpstats, which focuses on server-side rendered functions and templates using htmx and axum.
+This package contains the web application for shrimpstats, which focuses on server-side rendered functions and templates using htmx and yew.
 It also utilizes htmx-ws for streaming content, which requires streaming capabilities.

 ## Overview